erymuzuan/rx/docs/Message SLA.md

 ## Troubleshooting tips
-The key is undestanding how these features are built., using these combinations
+The key is understanding how these features are built., using these combinations

-1. RabbitMq expiring message
+1. RabbitMQ expiring message
 2. Elasticsearch repository for event tracking